College Conference & AGM

 Accommodation & Venue

 The Manteo at Eldorado Resort is the event venue and offers a variety of accommodation options, available through the College's group rate, which can be used from March 30-April 5, 2020 for those that wish to extend their trip.
 The College's group rate is based on availability, so book now for best price.
-The deadline to book using the College's group rate is March 2, 2020.

 To make reservations guests can book online, via phone or email.